babyfish-ct/graphql-provider/doc/query-arguments.md

     It is worth noting that the *table* of the subquery overrides the *table* of the parent query.
 Therefore, the table here is the *AUTHOR* table of the subquery, not the *BOOK* table of the parent query.

+- ζ

+    - *table.books* represents table join through many-to-many associations.
+Doing this in a subquery has no side effects (ksp config *"kimmer.table.collection-join-only-for-sub-query"* is only for the top level query)

+    - In fact, this is half join of kimmer-sql, please click [here](https://github.com/babyfish-ct/kimmer/blob/main/doc/kimmer-sql/table-joins.md) to see more information about half join.